Merger control

 Merger control refers to the procedure of reviewing mergers and acquisitions under antitrust / competition law.
 Over 130 nations worldwide have adopted a regime providing for merger control.
-National or supernational competition agencies such as the EU European Commission or the US Federal Trade Commission are normally entrusted with the role of reviewing mergers.
+National or supernational competition agencies such as the EU European Commission, the UK Competition and Markets Authority, or the US Department of Justice or Federal Trade Commission are normally entrusted with the role of reviewing mergers.

 Merger control regimes are adopted to prevent anti-competitive consequences of concentrations (as mergers and acquisitions are also known).
 Accordingly, most merger control regimes normally provide for one of the following substantive tests: